ThingLabsIo/ThingLabsIo.github.io/pages/getting-started/win10iot/rpi-config.md

 Connecting to a physical network is the easiest.
 Simply plug the Ethernet cable into the Ethernet port on the Raspberry Pi.

 ## Connect to a Wireless Network
 If your board has a Wi-Fi adapter or is a Raspberry Pi 3, and it has not yet be set up, it will start to broadcast itself as a network.
-Unconfigured boards will begin with "AJ_" (e.g. AJ_58EA6C68).
+Unconfigured boards will begin with __AJ\___ (e.g. AJ_CD2C196A).

 ![Devices broadcasting their ID]({{ site.urlimg }}/getting-started/rpi/dashboard-setup05.png)